Eyasushewangizaw/ELT/README.md

                 Transforming Dataset – contains the cleaned and transformed data using SQL transformations.

-                Reporting Dataset – stores the final analytics-ready tables used for reporting.
+                Reporting Dataset – stores the final analytics-ready Views used for reporting.

 Looker (Data Visualization)
 I connected Looker to the reporting dataset in BigQuery to build dashboards and visualize insights from the processed data.